-Expats moving to Vietnam are in for an adventure on many levels.
-It is a destination that offers an ideal combination of good earning potential and high quality of life.
-Vietnam also has a fast-growing economy, a thriving art scene, beautiful landscapes, and arguably the best food in Asia.
+A popular expat destination, Vietnam offers an ideal combination of good earning potential and high quality of life.
+The country also has a fast-growing economy, a thriving art scene, stunning landscapes, and arguably the best food in Asia.

 The northern city of Hanoi is Vietnam’s capital, a fast-changing city filled with new developments, beautiful lakes, bustling streets, restaurants and tens of thousands of motorbikes.
 Ho Chi Minh City (previously Saigon) in the south is Vietnam’s most important economic hub.
 Expats moving to Ho Chi Min City can expect skyscrapers, malls and modern restaurants alongside old French-colonial architecture.

-Expats moving to Vietnam with children will be pleased to know that there are numerous international schools located throughout the country that cater specifically for the needs of foreign children.
+Expats moving to Vietnam with children will be pleased to know that there are numerous international schools located throughout the country that cater specifically to the needs of foreign children.
 These schools generally offer an excellent standard of teaching and allow their students to take part in a host of extra-curricular activities.

 Capital city: Hanoi

 Geography: Vietnam is a long, narrow S-shaped country on the eastern Indo-China Peninsula.
 Most of its landscape is mountainous and densely forested.

-Political system: Socialist single-party state
+Political system: Single-party socialist state

 Time: GMT +7

-Electricity: 220 volts, 50 Hz.
+Electricity: 220V, 50 Hz.
 Plugs in Vietnam are generally the two flat-pin or two round-pin types, but some rectangular three-pin plugs are also supported.

-Money: The Vietnamese Dông (VND) is the official currency, and it’s divided into 10 hao.
+Money: The Vietnamese Dong (VND) is the official currency, and it’s divided into 10 hào.
 The US Dollar (USD) is often used for large amounts.
 Although credit cards are accepted in major centres, Vietnam remains a largely cash-based society.

 Emergency numbers: 113 (police), 115 (ambulance), 114 (fire).
 Emergency services are extremely limited in rural areas.